wordofwarning/wordofwarning.org/current/2021-springsummer/camara/index.md

 >★★★★ *A tour de force of a performance …utterly compelling.*<br>&nbsp;— <a href="http://www.thegrouchycritic.com/oreo-review" target="_blank">The Grouchy Critic on *Oreo* at HOME</a><br>*Captivating and thought provoking.
 Food for thought.*<br>&nbsp;— <a href="http://number9reviews.blogspot.com/2020/01/theatre-review-oreo-home-manchester.html" target="_blank">Number 9 Reviews on *Oreo* at HOME</a><br>*Brave thoughtful piece… Gutsy, moving… Unsettling and joyful.*<br>&nbsp;— [Audience Response to *Oreo Variations*](/archive/2020-spring/camara)

 #### Credits
-Creator, Performer, Producer: Tania Camara<br>?Dance Mentor: Pape Ibrahima N'diaye (a.k.a.
+Creator, Performer, Producer: Tania Camara<br>?
+Dance Mentor: Pape Ibrahima N'diaye (a.k.a.
 Kaolack)<br>?
 Director: Peader Kirk<br>Livestream Producer: Ricardo Vilela at <a href="http://sagittamedia.co.uk/site2" target="_blank">Sagitta Media</a><br>Original *Oreo* Lighting Designer: Kamini Patel<br>?
 Image of *Me, myself and my Oreos* from SPILL Festival of Performance 2016 by Guido Mencari.

 ?
-We present this in conjunction with <a href="http://inbetweentime.co.uk" target="_blank">In Between Time</a> ipsum lorem
+We present this in conjunction with <a href="http://inbetweentime.co.uk" target="_blank">In Between Time</a> ipsum lorem ?

 *Oreo* commissioned by <a href="http://stunlive.com" target="_blank">STUN</a> (Sustained Theatre Up North), developed with the support of <a href="http://homemcr.org/article/push-2020-commissions" target="_blank">HOME</a>, <a href="http://divergencymcr.org" target="_blank">Divergency</a> + [hÅb](/hab).
 Supported using public funding from the National Lottery through Arts Council England.